binary-manu/arch-ansible/README.md

 Flags: `[mm]`

-Installs packages fomr either the AUR or regular repos.
+Installs packages from either the AUR or regular repos.
 It delegates the job to `yay`.

 It accepts a `packages` variable, which should contain a (YAML) list of